Coverage of the procedure

 Stage 3: Investigation

 The Head of Membership will investigate the claim and will decide on the basis of evidence provided if there are grounds for an appeal.

 Stage 4: Notification of outcome

 If the Head of Membership decides that, on the basis of the evidence supplied, there are no grounds for appeal, they will inform the appellant of the reasons for the decision.
 The decision shall be sent to the appellant in writing no later than one calendar month after acknowledging receipt of the original appeal.

-If the Head of Membership agrees that there are grounds for an appeal, they will submit the appellant’s application/upgrade for a subsequent re-assessment, with a written report, to be undertaken by the Applications Committee.
+If the Head of Membership agrees that there are grounds for an appeal, they will submit the appellant’s application/upgrade for a subsequent re-assessment, with a written report, to be undertaken by the Membership Committee.
 The outcome of any subsequent assessment will constitute a final decision and no further appeal will be possible.
-The outcome of the subsequent assessment will be notified to the appellant no later than two weeks after the Application Committee has met (the appellant will be notified of this date).
+The outcome of the subsequent assessment will be notified to the appellant no later than two weeks after the Membership Committee has met (the appellant will be notified of this date).

 All complaints received will be reviewed annually by the Head of Membership to identify trends which may indicate a need to take further action such as staff training or procedural review.